 When land upon which to build new homes was not readily available in places accessible to other services and livelihoods, given the huge numbers of people in camps, the Red Cross prioritized helping the most people possible to move out of camps to a safe home– even if it was a t-shelter – rather than putting all our eggs in one basket, only focused on building new houses for a much smaller number of people.

 Working with partners like UNOPS, Habitat for Humanity and Handicap International, we built thousands of transitional shelters that can last 5 years or more.
 Rental subsidies helped thousands of Haitians leave camps and move into rented homes.
 We also helped and are still working with people to repair and strengthen their homes and in some cases, add space to allow someone from a camp to live in it rent-free for one year.
-We are continuing to repair schools, roadways, and water distribution points in neighborhoods.
+Red Cross-funded schools, sports fields, and roadways have encouraged community cohesion.
 The American Red Cross has fulfilled our promise to make sure tens of thousands of Haitians are back in homes.
-Construction remains in progress today in housing and community construction.